bio-guoda/preston/docs/architecture.md

 c253a5311a20c2fc082bf9bac87a1ec5eb6e4e51ff936e7be20c29c8e77dee55  -
 ```

 The simplified hexastore is intended as a pragmatic way to discover a history of provenance logs.
-The integrity of this history can be verified because every successive provenance log version references the preceeding one using a statement like:
+The integrity of this history can be verified because every successive provenance log version references the preceding one using a statement like:

 ```
 <hash://sha256/c253a5311a20c2fc082bf9bac87a1ec5eb6e4e51ff936e7be20c29c8e77dee55> <http://www.w3.org/ns/prov#usedBy> <4e540f45-d7a1-40d6-a2b8-f623f1c1d566> .
 ```

 where ```4e540f45-d7a1-40d6-a2b8-f623f1c1d566``` uniquely identifies a specific crawl activity.
-This statement can be found on line 11 in provenance log identified by [hash://sha256/b83cf099449dae3f633af618b19d05013953e7a1d7d97bc5ac01afd7bd9abe5d](https://deeplinker.bio/b83cf099449dae3f633af618b19d05013953e7a1d7d97bc5ac01afd7bd9abe5d) .
+This statement can be found on line 11 in provenance log identified by [hash://sha256/b83cf099449dae3f633af618b19d05013953e7a1d7d97bc5ac01afd7bd9abe5d](https://deeplinker.bio/b83cf099449dae3f633af618b19d05013953e7a1d7d97bc5ac01afd7bd9abe5d).

-For more information about hexastores, please see reference [Weiss et al. 2008](#weiss2008) .
+For more information about hexastores, please see reference [Weiss et al. 2008](#weiss2008).
 Also see a related issue [```trying to understand the simplified hexastore #52```](https://github.com/bio-guoda/preston/issues/52) for an exchange on this simplified hexastore.

 ## summary

 [Preston](https://github.com/bio-guoda/preston) combines a [`crawler`](#crawler), [`content handlers`](#content-handlers), and an [`archiver`](#archiver) with a [`blob store`](#blob-store) and [`simplified hexastore`](#simplified-hexastore) to implement a scheme to establish an immutable, versioned, provenance of a biodiversity dataset graph over time.
-By using a hashes to uniquely identify both dereferenced (or downloaded) content and simply queries (what content was downloaded from a specific url?) a simple file structure can be used to serve content and answer queries.
-Because the hashing schemes are applied consistently, each and every preston based blob and hexastore can be used to reliably retrieve content as well as query provenance of that content.
+By using a hashes to uniquely identify both dereferenced (or downloaded) content and simple queries ("what content was downloaded from a specific url?"), a simple file structure can be used to serve content and answer queries.
+Because the hashing schemes are applied consistently, each and every Preston-based blob and hexastore can be used to reliably retrieve content as well as query provenance of that content.

 ## examples

-The example below show some example of how to query for versions of things in a Preston file structure or web accessible store.
+The examples below show some ways to query for versions of things in a Preston file structure or web-accessible store.

 ### eBird
 eBird is the biggest collection of occurrence data that I know of. ~10GB.